 Parties should therefore be prepared to submit sufficient evidence and, in some cases, declarations by expert witnesses to support their contentions as to the sufficiency of the description of the claimed trade secrets.

-Although California’s reasonable particularity requirement is not meant to function as a mini-trial on the merits, a plaintiff who is unable to adequately describe the trade secrets at issue would doubtless encounter difficulties at the summary judgement stage, and therefore the process of obtaining the court’s approval to proceed with discovery can provide a useful stress-test of the plaintiff’s misappropriation theories.
+Although California’s reasonable particularity requirement is not meant to function as a mini-trial on the merits, a plaintiff who is unable to adequately describe the trade secrets at issue would doubtless encounter difficulties at the summary judgment stage, and therefore the process of obtaining the court’s approval to proceed with discovery can provide a useful stress test of the plaintiff’s misappropriation theories.

 In federal court, once litigation has commenced, the parties can obtain discovery from each other pursuant to the Federal Rules of Civil Procedure.
 Each state also has its own rules governing discovery.
-Discovery methods in both state and federal courts typically include:
+Discovery methods in both state and federal courts typically include the following:

 Defendants accused of trade secret misappropriation have several strategies available to them, depending on the facts of the case.
-One particularly strong defence is independent development: if the defendant can show that in developing the relevant product or service, it relied entirely on its own information or publicly available information, the plaintiff will not be able to establish that any use of its trade secrets occurred.
+One particularly strong defence is independent development: if the defendant can show that it relied entirely on its own information or publicly available information in developing the relevant product or service, the plaintiff will not be able to establish that any use of its trade secrets occurred.
 An advantage of this defence is that the plaintiff’s definition of its own trade secrets is largely immaterial to developing the defence, giving the defendant greater control over the themes and evidence it chooses to present at trial.

 In relation, defendants should investigate whether information claimed as part of the plaintiff’s trade secret is already in the public domain, as such information is by definition not protectable as a trade secret.
 Another possible defence is to show that the plaintiff did not take proper precautions to maintain the confidentiality of the information alleged to be a trade secret.
 For example, if the information was shared without requiring entry into a non-disclosure agreement, or if the information was widely dispersed without adequate technological controls to keep it secure, the information may not be entitled to trade secret protection.